Mind Your Manners: Swap a Negative For a Positive

-Every nuisance you encounter in your day is simply an opportunity for positivity.
-Whether or not it’s too aspirational, we think this outlook is one worth aspiring to--and here’s why.
+Rather than allow every nuisance you encounter in your day to bring out a negative responses, see if as a positive.
+Sound a bit too aspirational? keep reading as we think this outlook is one worth aspiring to--and here’s why.

 Verbal and non-verbal communication has a large impact on ourselves and others.
 Because we are social beings, this communication is key to how we experience our lives.